Anxiety and CBD

 This week, a lot of Britain is heading back to work, although under circumstances that are distinctly odd.
 The message is still to stay at home if you can.
 But people are feeling under inevitable pressure to return to work.
 Some have even been told explicitly to return to work, as shops have to re-open soon in order to survive.

 And although any signs of normality are welcome, not everyone is happy to be getting back to business.
 One reason of course is public transport, which many people will have to resort to in order to reach their places of work.
 Public transport has been well-known as hotbed of infection in the past.
 A fact that’s been tacitly acknowledged by the latest regulations that require everyone to wear masks and keep a distance.
 Because of this, there are queues, delays and tension – adding to the unreal atmosphere that’s on the streets at the moment.
+That is before we think about returning to travel.

 Far from being a return to normality, many people are having to face up to the worst of both worlds: an end to the relative safety of refuge at home, but no end to the uncertainty and doubt that so many people feel about greater exposure to danger.